VChristiaens/special/docs/_build/html/_sources/about.rst.txt

 Contributions
 ^^^^^^^^^^^^^
+Feel free to fork the repository and submit a pull request with either new features or bug fixes.
 External contributions are very welcome.
-Feel free to fork the repository and submit a pull request with either new features or bug fixes.
-Areas for development are laid out `here <https://github.com/VChristiaens/special/projects/1>`_, although I am open to new suggestions as well.
+In particular, please check the expected future `areas for development <https://github.com/VChristiaens/special/projects/1>`_.

 Questions and suggestions